What is Biomass?

 Where does it come from?

 The most obvious source of biomass is trees.
 Wood fuel can be derived from conventional forestry practice or from tree surgery operations, such as the management of parks, commercial areas and private gardens.
+In our menu of services we do offer these wood collections and dead tree removals in Cambridge and Cambridgeshire (but not only limited to this area).

 What happens to the trunks of the trees?